woohyunjin06/woohyunjin06/README.md

 ### Hello 👋

-🔭 I’m currently working on experiencing many open source projects.
-🌱 I’m currently working in easi6
+🌱 I’m currently working for MVL, a mobility company that devlops ride hailing service.
-📫 How to reach me: woohyunjin06@gmail.com
+📫 Feel free to reaching out to me: woohyunjin06@gmail.com

 <!--
 **woohyunjin06/woohyunjin06** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.